MatthiasLienhard/home_controller/README.md

 So far:
 * button for play/pause and on/off (long press)
 * led for power
-* rfid reader for to play file on rear usb
+* rfid reader for to play file on rear usb (first file in up to two levels of sub folder)

 Planned hardware features:
 * RFID/nfc to start specific playlists